Dmitriyrus99/ferum_customs/README.md

 - eslint
 - prettier
 - pyupgrade

+### Project Structure

+All application code lives inside the `ferum_customs` package.
+Important subdirectories include:

+- `custom_logic` – Python hooks used by DocType events
+- `ferum_customs/doctype` – definitions of custom DocTypes
+- `fixtures` – exported records such as roles and custom fields
+- `workflow` and `workspace` – workflow configuration and Desk shortcuts

+The `update` folder from the original archive has been merged into these subdirectories.
 ### CI

 This app can use GitHub Actions for CI.
 The following workflows are configured: